 3.3 Geographic Bin Stacking

 We organize the ScS CMB reflection locations into overlapping bins with 1.5º radius (thus, bin radius is roughly 100 km at the CMB).
-Bin locations are adjusted automatically to maximize the number of records in each bin (Figure 8a).
-Bin stacks are computed if the number of records is greater than 10.
-The FRS technique is applied to all source-deconvolved ScS records, and the resulting FRS traces are stacked in each bin.
-We stacked FRS traces using an iterative linear stacking approach.
-Each trace is iteratively aligned to the peak of ScS stack using cross-correlation and individual FRS trace is obtained according to the aligned ScS peak.
-FRS weighted stack is obtained with weights composed of signal-to-noise ratio (SNR), cross-correlation coefficient (CCC) and a Gaussian weight, the latter being a Gaussian function of distance between ScS bounce location and the bin center.
-Records with low SNR and CCC are discarded.
+Bin locations are adjusted to the geographical center of the ScS bounce points within each original bin location.
+Figure 8a displays the adjusted bin locations for our study area.
+The FRS technique is applied to all source-deconvolved ScS records, and the resulting FRS traces are stacked in each bin possessing more than 10 records.
+We stacked FRS traces using an iterative linear weighted stacking approach as follows.
+First, a cross-correlation coefficient (CCC) is computed for each ScS compared to the ScS empirical source stack (before ScS stripping).
+Traces are thus referenced in time by their ScS best correlating to the ScS empirical source stack.
+All pre-stack FRS traces inherit this time reference.
+A pre-stack weight is defined for each FRS record from a combination of the pre-FRS signal-to-noise ratio (SNR), a cross-correlation coefficient between each FRS trace and the stack of FRS traces, and a Gaussian location weight, the latter being a Gaussian function of distance between ScS bounce location and the bin center.
+The SNR is defined as the ratio of the peak amplitude of ScS and the peak amplitude of noise within a 15 sec window ahead of the S phase.
+Records are discarded that possess low SNR (<2) and CCC (<0.1) between FRS traces and the FRS stack.
 A bootstrap resampling (n = 200) of seismograms within each bin is also performed to evaluate uncertainties associated with each stack shape (Figure 8b).
 Energy of every bin stack falling above the bootstrap 95% confidence interval is displayed in Figure 8c.
 The bootstrap test shows robust and strong positive energy in the southwest and southeast regions, slightly negative polarity energy in the northwest region, and relatively low amplitude signals elsewhere.

 Strong waveform similarities are observed for several of the bin stacks in Figure 8c.
-Using a clustering algorithm, we identify similar shaped bin stacks for stacks that have strong energy, resulting in grouping bins into 7 distinct clusters; all traces within a cluster are stacked again using the same bootstrap-stacking algorithm (Figure 8d).
-The larger number of records in each bin significantly reduces the variability in the boot-strap resampling, and stacks are more robust.
-This grouping scheme permits the exploration of geographical systematics of different ULVZ structures responsible for the FRS traces.
+Using a clustering algorithm, we identify similar shaped bin stacks for stacks that have strong SU energy, resulting in grouping bins into 7 distinct clusters.
+New FRS stacks are computed from all traces of contributing bins within each cluster, again using the same bootstrap-stacking algorithm (Figure 8d).
+The larger number of records in each bin significantly reduces the variability in the bootstrap resampling, and stacks are more robust.
+The lateral dimension of the new clustered bins varies from ~200-350 km.
+Next, we explore local ULVZ structures to explain the FRS cluster traces.

 4 Modeling